 You may recognize his name because of his famous experiments with dogs, which involved ringing bells and subsequently bringing food out to the dogs in order to see whether the dogs would begin salivating in response to the bell.
 These experiments will be covered in more detail later on in the course.

-The important thing to remember about Ivan Pavlov in relation to behaviorism is that he studied the different reflexes and stimuli responses that different animals and in turn people, had in regards to the environment around them.
+The important thing to remember about Ivan Pavlov in relation to behaviorism is that he studied the different reflexes and stimuli responses that different animals and, in turn, people had in regards to the environment around them.

-b.
+2b.
 John Watson

 John Watson actually coined the term "behaviorism" in his 1913 paper, "Psychology as the Behaviorist Views It."